Doggie Does It

 Are you really ready for your puppy?
 Let’s check:

-- Puppy-proof your home: Remove anything unsafe or valuable from reach—wires, shoes, toxic plants, kids’ toys.
+• Puppy-proof your home: Remove anything unsafe or valuable from reach, wires, shoes, toxic plants, kids’ toys.

 Success starts with structure!
 The more prepared you are, the easier the transition will be for everyone.

-Puppy’s Safe Space: Crate Training
+Puppy’s Safe Place & Crate Training

-✅ Use a crate that’s the right size—or use a divider.
+• Use a crate that’s the right size, or use a divider.

 Safety tip: Always remove collars or tags before crating.

-Puppy Feeding Time:
+Puppy Feeding Time

-Puppy Feeding Time: Tips & Tools
+Tips & Tools

-Start with a quality puppy food—ask your vet for recommendations—and buy a small bag to make sure your puppy tolerates it.
+Start with a quality puppy food, ask your vet for recommendations and buy a small bag to make sure your puppy tolerates it.
 Then:

-- Use puzzle feeders or slow feeders to prevent gulping and provide mental stimulation.
+• Use puzzle feeders or slow feeders to prevent gulping and provide mental stimulation.

-- Try freezing kibble in water or broth for cooling enrichment.
+• Try freezing kibble in water or broth for cooling enrichment.

-- Keep feeding times calm and consistent.
+• Keep feeding times calm and predictable.

 Always supervise mealtimes, and ask kids to give the puppy space while eating.